home

 So why call it Turtlehead Mailer?
 Well, that's because it's not a technology break through, more of a technology poke through, and it allows me to spread more crap across the cyber world.
 So look out - if your screen turns brown, you may have been hit by a turtlehead mail.

-Neat and Tidy (Posted 21:29:59 on 17th December 2007)
+(Posted 21:29:59 on 17th December 2007 by Rag)

 As we get close to Christmas, I'm not going to be taking on any major development projects, but there is time to clean up some things.
 As an example, I've enhanced the main vote page so that the legend centers (which it has to for this week's vote as the options are rather lengthy) on the graph.